 Use the active voice (click here to view the OWL's resources on active voice).

 Spell out words such as percent, chi-square and versus, rather than using their abbreviations (except when presenting data in tables or graphs).

-Whenever using data that someone else collected, or whenever referring to that data, or whenever using another person’s ideas, whether published, unpublished, or available electronically, reference the author(s).
-This is true whether quoting their work verbatim or paraphrasing it (click here to view the OWL's resources on avoiding plagiarism).
+Whenever using data that someone else collected; or referring to that data; or using another person’s ideas whether published, unpublished, or available electronically; give reference to the author(s).
+This also applies whether quoting their work verbatim or paraphrasing it.

-Use straightforward language, avoiding jargon, superlatives, wordy phrases and common expressions.
-Pay close attention to such “nuts and bolts” issues as consistent use of verb tenses and accuracy in spelling, punctuation, sentence construction, and following a well-thought-out outline.
+Use straightforward language avoiding jargon, superlatives, wordy phrases and common expressions.
+Pay close attention to essential grammatical issues as consistent use of verb tenses and accuracy in spelling, punctuation, sentence construction, and following a well-thought-out outline.

-Instead of man, men, or mankind, use person, people, individual, or humankind.
+Instead of man, men, or mankind, use person, people, individual, or humankind e.g.,

 Race and Ethnicity

 Avoid racial and ethnic stereotyping.

 Be as specific as possible when using terms that describe a race or ethnicity e.g.,

 Chinese is more specific than Asian; Puerto Rican is more specific than Latino.